Demomaker/GamedevjsJam2025/README.md

 My gif software doesnt seem to work right now.
 I cant show video, but maybe the web page will be able to show the progress.

+### Day 4 (2025-04-25) log :

+Today I'm going to publish the game probably.

+- I added a system of shopping so that there is a purpose to playing the game

+- I fixed many small bugs while testing out

+- I added a way for it to calculate amount owed for a time spent in another scene so that money accumulates in a good way

+- I added many assets so that the game feels more alive

+- I fixed Jerry

+- I added music to the game

+- I added an attributions/credits page to the game to credit stuff that I used for the game

+- I fixed other bugs that happened because of the new shopping system

+- I hopefully published the game